Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 NB.
 Ten members were present when the last resolution was made.

 On 11th March 1844 Edward Nicolls, a naval officer in command of the HMS Dwarf, drowned in the Shannon estuary while rescuing people in distress.
-His wife of two moths Mary Ellen Peacock (age 22), who was with Edward aboard the vessel, had encouraged him to undertake the rescue attempt in which he lost his life.
+His wife of two months Mary Ellen Peacock (age 22), who was with Edward aboard the vessel, had encouraged him to undertake the rescue attempt in which he lost his life.
 She was pregnant at the time of her husband's death.

 St Peter and St Paul's Church, Longhoughton [Map].
 Memorial window to Dorothy Burrell of Alnwick who died 11th March 1850, Ann Burrell who died 24 Dec 1852 and Harriet Burrell who died 24 Nov 1855, all sisters of Lieutenant-General George Burrell (age 73).

-The Deeds of King Henry V, or in Latin Henrici Quinti, Angliæ Regis, Gesta, is a first-hand account of the Agincourt Campaign, and subsequent events to his death in 1422.
+Henrici Quinti, Angliæ Regis, Gesta, is a first-hand account of the Agincourt Campaign, and subsequent events to his death in 1422.
 The author of the first part was a Chaplain in King Henry's retinue who was present from King Henry's departure at Southampton in 1415, at the siege of Harfleur, the battle of Agincourt, and the celebrations on King Henry's return to London.
 The second part, by another writer, relates the events that took place including the negotiations at Troye, Henry's marriage and his death in 1422.

-Available at Amazon as eBook or Paperback.
+Available at Amazon in eBook and Paperback format.

 St Michael's Church, Rocester [Map].
 Window in memory of Lydia Anne Webb of Clownholme died 70 years 11th March 1913.